pallavibcwcc/Doctor-Appointment-Form-/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173` (or the next available port).
+The application will be available at:- `http://localhost:5173` (or the next available port).